mdnurakmal/week1-lab1-docker-kubernetes/README.md

 # Write docker file for docker-compose LAMP/LEMP
 # By using kubectl command start kubernetes dashboard and deploy some basic services (Any)

+# Learning Notes
+* unable to run ./script.sh (Check LF line ending for that particular file)